-Two-Year Postdoctoral Training in Pediatric Neuropsychology – Fall of 2022
+Two-Year Postdoctoral Training in Pediatric Neuropsychology

-PNC residents will participate in a variety of didactic experiences that include training on specific tests/instruments/procedures, psychotherapy techniques, case conceptualization, and ethics.
+PNC fellows will participate in a variety of didactic experiences that include training on specific tests/instruments/procedures, psychotherapy techniques, case conceptualization, and ethics.
 In-house didactics and seminars include clinical staff meetings, case conferences, journal clubs, ethics and professional development, and formal presentations on neuropsychology/

 psychotherapy topics.
-PNC also coordinates training with webinars facilitated by experts in the field.
-Didactic experiences are augmented with directed readings and can be tailored to the training needs and interests of the resident.
+PNC also coordinates training with webinars facilitated by experts in the field and supports trainees attending conferences.
+Didactic experiences are augmented with directed readings and can be tailored to the training needs and interests of the fellow.

 Candidates for the PNC postdoctoral residency must have completed all requirements for their doctoral degree prior to beginning the residency.
 Applicants must have completed a pre-doctoral internship accredited by the American Psychological Association (APA) or Canadian Psychological Association (CPA).
 Candidates should have experience in pediatric neuropsychological evaluations.